DPI-WE/minitest/content.md

 - Which of the following is a benefit of automated testing?
 - It allows tests to be run automatically, saving time and reducing manual effort.
   - Correct!
-Automated testing helps execute tests quickly and consistently, especially when integrated into CI/CD pipelines.
+Automated testing helps execute tests quickly and consistently.
 - It replaces the need for any manual testing.
   - Not quite.
 Automated testing complements manual testing but does not entirely replace it.
 - It makes writing tests unnecessary.